floresql/Cheat_Sheets/SQL/03_window_functions.md

 # SQL Window Functions Cheat Sheet

 ## 📌 Description
+Details advanced SQL functions that operate over a window of rows.

+## 🚀 When to Use
+Use for ranking, running totals, and comparing row values.

+## 📌 Description
 Window functions allow you to perform calculations across rows related to the current row.
 Use this for running totals, rankings, and accessing previous/next rows without collapsing data.

 ...